How to choose an IoT device platform, proprietary versus open source?

 For predictive maintenance or enhanced services you need ways to process data, set thresholds for alerts or add your specific advanced (and company secret) logic.

 Building on that, your end-users need a mobile app to monitor their product performance but also as a communication channel for you to push service alerts.

-Considerations when selecting an IoT Platform
+Considerations when selecting an IoT device Platform

-So if you recognise these requirements of what your IoT platform should do, what are the considerations for picking a baseline to start your development, and whether to go for the proprietary PaaS route or the fully open source route?
+So if you recognise these requirements of what your IoT device platform should do, what are the considerations for picking a baseline to start your development, and whether to go for the proprietary PaaS route or the fully open source route?
 According to IDC Research there are three main categories of considerations by business leaders while choosing: organizational, financial, and of course functional.
 We’ll briefly address them and discuss how they influence your choice.

 IDC Research evaluated the most important considerations, business leaders articulated when moving into the world of IoT and digitalising their product offerings.

 Organisational, transparency on where you are getting yourself into